Gulshansingh2/MovieRecommenderSystem/README.md

 # MovieRecommendorSystem
-A simple console based movie recommender system using Lucene, Mahout, Guvava and Xsrteam
+A simple console based movie recommender system using Lucene, Mahout, Guvava and Xstream